Shr-v-n/Reactjs-Projects/README.md

+I use this repo to keep track of my beginner reactjs projects

-This repository has a bunch of different ReactJs Projects, i will keep adding them as i work on them If you wish to view any project first simply clone this repository and once you have navigated in to Reactjs-Projects folder run any one of the following commands depending on the project you wish to view, first clone it:
+If you wish to view any project first simply clone this repository and once you have done that run any one of the following commands depending on the project you wish to view, first clone it:

-REPO CLONE COMMAND:
+#REPO CLONE COMMAND:

 git clone https://github.com/Shr-v-n/Reactjs-Projects.git

-RESTAURANT PAGE PROJECT:
+#RESTAURANT PAGE PROJECT:

+cd "Reactjs-Projects"
 cd "Restaurant Page"
 cd project1
 npm i